Quantitative Easing (QE) And The 2008 Financial Meltdown

 Quantitative Easing (or ‘QE’) is a term that gets thrown around a lot in the financial news.
 I’ve written this post to explain:

 - Why QE came about.

 - What QE means for you as an investor.

 The story starts with the global stock market crash of 2008.
 You may recall that investors lost a lot of money at this time after the colossal investment bank, Lehman Brothers, collapsed when news spread that they were securitising billions of dollars in complex, worthless loans.

-You can visit our financial jargon page for a definition of securitisation.
-But for the purposes of this post, you just need to know that these loans weren’t as ‘secure’ as everyone (including most people at Lehman Brothers) had originally thought.
+Securitization is a complex topic.
+But purposes of this post, you just need to know that these loans weren’t as ‘secure’ as everyone (including most people at Lehman Brothers) had originally thought.
 Once this was discovered the loans became practically worthless overnight.

 Since other large banks besides Lehman Brothers were similarly involved, this had massive contagion for global stock and bond markets.

 After the crash investors, bankers and governments got pretty nervous, to say the least.
 The Dow Jones Industrial Average (DJIA) lost 33.8% of its value in 2008.
 This set in motion a vicious downward spiral for the economy:

 - Investors who had money in the stock market lost money.